elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 ---

-### Explain the function and syntax of the DocumentFragment Object.
+### Can you explain the function and syntax of the DocumentFragment Object?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> DocumentFragment is a special DOM node that serves as a wrapper to pass around lists of nodes.
-We can append other nodes to it, but when we insert it somewhere, then its content is inserted instead.
+We can append other nodes to it, but its content gets inserted instead when we insert it somewhere.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />